Harahan/Harahan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a 1st-year Ph.D. student at the Hong Kong University of Science and Technology (HKUST), supervised by Prof. [Jun Zhang](https://eejzhang.people.ust.hk/home.html).
 I received my B.E. degree from Beihang University.
 I also work as a research intern at SenseTime Research, closely with Dr. [Ruihao Gong](https://xhplus.github.io/).
 Previously, I have interned at Microsoft Research Asia and SenseTime Research.
-My research interest focuses on efficient vision and language generative models.
+My research interest focuses on **efficient vision and language generative models**.

 # 🔥 News
+- *2025.06*: &nbsp;🎉🎉 Our SlimInfer and LLMC+ are accepted to AAAI.
 - *2025.06*: &nbsp;🎉🎉 Our Temporal Feature Matters is accepted to TPAMI.
 - *2025.05*: &nbsp;🎉🎉 Our HarmoniCa is accepted to ICML.
 - *2024.10*: &nbsp;🎉🎉 Our LLMC is accepted to EMNLP Industry Track.
 - *2024.07*: &nbsp;🎉🎉 Our PTSBench is accepted to ACM MM.
 - *2024.02*: &nbsp;🎉🎉 Our TFMQ-DM is accepted to CVPR as a Highlight Poster (Top $2.8\\%$).

-# 📝 Publications
+# 📝 Selected Publications
-(\* indicates equal contribution, 📧 indicates corresponding author.)
+<span style="color:#6a737d">* indicates equal contribution, 📧 indicates corresponding author</span>

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">Preprint</div><img src='images/linvideo.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">